donnay/interesting-octopus/src/pages/docs/about/index.md

       value: About
       keyName: property
     - name: 'og:description'
-      value: This is about the original v1 and v2 production of the game.
+      value: This is about the production of the Genesis Role-Playing Game
       keyName: property
     - name: 'twitter:card'
       value: summary